-If the national procedure is followed, the marketing authorisation issued will only be valid for the Netherlands.
-The veterinary medicinal product and the related dossier will only be marketed in the Netherlands.
+If the national procedure is followed, the marketing authorisation granted is only valid for the Netherlands.
+The veterinary medicinal product with the relevant dossier is only marketed in the Netherlands.

 National procedure criteria

-In order to complete a national procedure, an authorisation dossier has to be submitted to the Veterinary Medicinal Products Unit.
-The benefit-risk balance of the veterinary medicinal product will then be drawn up.
-The maximum period allowed in order to reach a final judgement is 210 days.
-This period can be interrupted in order to give the applicants the opportunity to answer questions.
+To follow a national procedure, you submit an authorisation dossier to the Veterinary Medicinal Products Unit.
+The efficacy/harmfulness balance of the veterinary medicinal product shall be drawn up.
+The period to reach a final verdict is a maximum of 210 days.
+This period may be interrupted to give you as an applicant the opportunity to answer questions.

 After a positive decision, the product receives a national marketing authorisation.
 This includes the Dutch translation of the approved SPC, package leaflet and packaging texts.

 Submitting an application

 Would you like to submit a national application?
 Please also fill in the European application form .